usablica/introjs-website/docs/examples/basic/tooltip-positions.md

 import { LiveExample } from "../../../lib/liveExample.js";
 import { DemoWidget } from "../../../lib/demoWidget.js";

-You can explicitly define the tooltip position for each step using the [`position`](../../intro/options.md) config:
+Intro.js automatically finds the best position for the tooltips, but you can explicitly define the tooltip position for each step using the [`position`](../../intro/options.md) config:

 <LiveExample children={
 `introJs().setOptions({